davidak/nixos-config/README.md

 This way i can test a change before committing it to the git repository.
 To update the configuration, just use the first and last command.

-For new machines i use the default configuration and extend it as needed.
+For new machines, follow the install instructions in the [manual](https://nixos.org/nixos/manual/), use the default configuration and extend it as needed.

 I use the `stable` channel to have a stable system, the `unstable` channel to get the latest version for some packages and `hardware` channel for hardware specific settings.